liutng/SSGifier/README.md

 # SSGifier
-This is the project for DPS909
+This is a CLI SSG(Static Site Generator) that generates static website.